stevenkword/Finely-Tuned-Feeds/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Feed 💗 ( Valid and Well-formed XML for WordPress )
+Feed 💗 via valid and well-formed XML for WordPress

 == Description ==

-Valid and Well-formed XML for WordPress
+Valid and well-formed XML for WordPress

 * Acts on Core Changeset 31726 and hooks 'esc_xml' into 'the_guid' filter